Analyzing FTB’s Response to My 2025 Annual Taxpayer Bill of Rights Requests

 I’m Trying to Track How the $10.5 Million that Franchise Tax Board Gave to NGOs for “Educational Purposes” is Being Spent

 This was originally posted on January 4, 2025 and has been updated a few times.
-The most recent update was on May 5, 2025, where I uploaded more documents that I have yet to review.
+The most recent update was in October 2025, where I uploaded more documents that I have yet to review.
 I’m hoping someone will beat me to it!
 On March 12, 2025 I also updated this post with more info on Golden State Opportunity Foundation.
+In September 2025, I also created a new post that has additional information.

 Background